Author Archives: Scott

 My First POTA Road Trip

+I now have a dedicated ham radio website, KE4WMF.com.
+See this article and more, starting HERE.
 My website has fallen behind.
 I hope to do some catch-up work in the coming weeks.
-While this site has been primarily automotive-related, my content has always followed my interests.
-I’ve been doing a lot of upgrades to my amateur … Continue reading
+While this site has been primarily automotive-related, my … Continue reading

 Orion-Tr Smart 12|12-30 360-Watt DC-DC Charger